Welcome to European Tribune. It's gone a bit quiet around here these days, but it's still going.

 sector salaries to well under official poverty levels and reducing labor law to something a Burmese dictator would approve of - along with the fire-sale of important infrastructure such as the Athens and Thessaloniki water companies and valuable assets such as the state lottery and football pools.

-Looked at from up close however, the list of "complaints" about Greece's "broken promises
+Looked at from up close however, the list of "complaints" about Greece's "broken promises" is impressively ridiculous:

 Taxes go uncollected, deficit targets are routinely missed, job cuts from the state payroll are postponed, privatisations have barely begun and pharmacies still shut in the middle of the day.
 Nearly two years into Greece's bailout, so many promises have been broken that international lenders have largely lost faith in the country's will to reform itself and are torn between imposing stricter outside control and cutting Athens loose.